michalwidera/michalwidera.github.io/_pages/tutorial.md

 Math Basics
 -----------

-This presentation show math basics required to undersand core behaviour of algebraic operators used in this system.
+This presentation show math basics required to understand core behavior of algebraic operators used in this system.
 This is quite hard to adapt.
 I suggest to skip this and return to this data at the end of course.

 {% include video id="McT_HoBElCM" provider="youtube" %}